-The site is located within the Orange 400m to 2.5km Indicative Habitat Impact Zone and proposes the net increase of three dwellings.
+The site is located within the Orange 400m to 2.5km Indicative Habitat Impact Zone and proposes the net increase of two dwellings.
 A shadow Template HRA has been submitted and is deemed acceptable.
-An appropriate fee of £330 has been received to ensure the proposal addresses the impacts on the designated wildlife areas.
-The HMMS fee, being received, would ensure any in-combination effects resulting from development on the designated sites within the Borough can be adequately mitigated and the appropriate monitoring secured.
+The fee of £440 has been received prior to any permission being granted allowing the proposal to address the impacts on the designated wildlife areas.
+The HMMS fee, being received, would ensure any incombination effects resulting from development on the designated sites within the Borough can be adequately mitigated and the appropriate monitoring secured.

 No measures to secure biodiversity enhancements have been proposed.
-However, measures such bird boxes should be included on any grant of permission to provide nesting opportunities for birds as per the response from the County Ecologist.
+However, measures such bird boxes should be included on any grant of permission to provide nesting opportunities for bird as per the response from the County Ecologist.